 Jarret is Executive Director as well as one of the founding members of Mash Those Buttons.
-He plays all types of games, but tends to lean more toward FPS, Stealth, and Racing Games.
-Currently too involved in Overwatch.
+He plays all types of games, but tends to lean more toward FPS, Stealth, and Combat games.

 Host of WoW!
 Talk! and The Tauren & The Goblin.
 Sometimes known as the Video Games Public Defender.
 Wants to play more Destiny and Marvel Heroes but WoW is all-consuming.
 Decent F2P Hearthstone player.
 Sad that he lost the Wii that had Wrecking Crew on it.
 Would be happy if the only game ever made was M.U.L.E.
 Gragtharr on Skywall-US.
 Garresque on Ravencrest-US.